wazuh/wazuh-documentation/source/cloud-service/your-environment/manage-auth.rst

 Follow these steps to create an internal user, create a new role mapping, and give read-only permissions to the user.

 #.
-Log into your :ref:`Wazuh dashboard </cloud-service/getting-started/access-wazuh-wui>` as administrator.
+Log into your :doc:`Wazuh dashboard </cloud-service/getting-started/access-wazuh-wui>` as administrator.

 #.
 Click the upper-left menu icon **☰** and expand **Indexer management** then click on **Security**, and then **Internal users** to open the internal users' page.